Scleroderma - Newly Diagnosed

 New to scleroderma?
 Here’s where to start

-Try to rest before becoming fatigued – take short, frequent rests, not just to sleep, but to sit down and read a book or listen to music.
+It is important to maintain good nutrition, establish good sleep habits, stay active, rest and try to conserve energy if you possibly can.
+Try to rest before becoming fatigued and take short, frequent rests; not just to sleep, but to sit down and read a book or listen to music.

 Tips on avoiding fatigue:

 Scleroderma can be an isolating and overwhelming condition to cope with.
-It's important to find all the emotional support you can, so please contact us and we will put you in touch with local groups and other individuals who have the condition.
+It is important to find all the emotional support you can, so please contact us and we will put you in touch with local groups and other individuals who have the condition.
 You can also chat with other people with scleroderma, their partners and families through our online community.